L.A. is more wild than you think! Come celebrate the transformation of NHM into an indoor-outdoor Museum!

 In 2012, Entomology Curator Brian Brown bet an NHM trustee that he could find a new species anywhere.
 The challenge was then put to him to find one in the trustee’s backyard in West L.A., and the pressure was on!
 Dr. Brown did find a new species from her backyard, and this discovery prompted the creation of the BioSCAN project, an in-depth look at insect biodiversity in Los Angeles.

 Phase I of the project was completed in mid-2015 and sampled millions of insects from 30 sites in urban Los Angeles along a gradient from more natural areas to the urban core.
 These 30 sites were mostly private backyards, but also included one community garden, one school garden, the Los Angeles Ecovillage, and the Nature Gardens at the Natural History Museum.
 Analysis of this phase is ongoing, but has already yielded the description of 30 new species of flies from urban Los Angeles.
 Our discovery was featured by the many news outlets from local to international (see our "news" section, at left).
 In addition, BioSCAN has found several species not previously known from the region (see our "resources" section, at left).
 Ecological analysis from the project is forthcoming, but will make use of the over 43 thousand phorid flies that have been identified from the BioSCAN samples.

-In 2015 BioSCAN joined forces with RASCals (Reptiles and Amphibians of Southern California), SLIME (Snails and slugs Living in Metropolitan Environments), and the Southern California Squirrel Survey to form the NHMLA's first ever SuperProject.
+In 2015 BioSCAN joined forces with RASCals (Reptiles and Amphibians of Southern California), SLIME (Snails and slugs Living in Metropolitan Environments), and the Southern California Squirrel Survey to form the NHM's first ever SuperProject.
 The current phase of the project began in Fall 2018 and features a gradient of sites across Southern LA including San Pedro, Gardena, Inglewood and Watts.

 We are grateful to our Institutional Partner